This post may contain affiliate links. Please read my disclosure policy.

 To thaw unwrap the individual slices and place in a sealed container in the refrigerator overnight.
 Bring to room temperature for 30 minutes before serving.

-Our favorite recipe
+Our favorite Chocolate Cheesecake Recipe

 While there are a few steps to take when creating this showstopper dessert, each one is simple and straightforward.